+You will need:

-You will need the Council's Sort Code 57-96-51, Bank Account No 00000000 and your own Council Tax reference number.
+The Council's Sort Code 57-96-51 The Council's Bank Account No 00000000 Your own Council Tax reference number

 Some banks may charge you for dealing with your payment.
 If this happens the bank charge must be paid separately and must not be deducted from the Council Tax amount payable.